How to Improve Memory After Stroke with Cognitive Rehabilitation

 senior man doing cognitive rehabilitation exercises on tablet to improve memory after stroke

-This article will teach you how to improve memory after stroke and suggest exercises to try.
+This article describes why memory may be affected after stroke and provides an overview of a few techniques that may be recommended to improve memory.
 Use the links below to jump straight to any section:

 Why Memory Difficulties Occur After Stroke

-Fortunately, research shows that cognitive rehabilitation can increase working memory capacity after a stroke.
+Fortunately, cognitive rehabilitation can improve memory after a stroke.
 Cognitive rehabilitation involves retraining cognitive functions such as memory and, when necessary, teaching compensation strategies to cope with impaired skills.

 How to Improve Memory After Stroke